We know how important your home is to you.

 When rehousing is recommended, our Home Moves Team will work closely with you to discuss the options available.
 This may mean moving to another PA property or it may be necessary to consider other housing providers.

-If you have any concerns, or you have any questions about damp, mould or condensation in your home, then please get in touch.
+If you have any concerns, or you have any questions about adaptations which may be needed in your home, then please get in touch.